Section 3: Determination

 If the tenancy began after 24 October 1961 and is for a term of less than seven years, by law the landlord is responsible for repairs to:

-So, if the tenant installed a bathroom /wc without being contractually obliged to do so, the Rent Officer should disregard the improvement but should reflect the landlord’s obligation to maintain the sanitary fittings and to keep them in proper repair.
-In practice this might mean that rent the Rent Officer determination of rent is more than it would have been for the unimproved property, but less than it would have been had the landlord done the improvements.
+So, if the tenant installed a bathroom/toilet without being contractually obliged to do so, the rent officer should disregard the improvement but should reflect the landlord’s obligation to maintain the sanitary fittings and to keep them in proper repair.
+In practice this might mean that rent the rent officer determination of rent is more than it would have been for the unimproved property, but less than it would have been had the landlord done the improvements.

-The courts have stressed the need for rent assessment committees to explain their assessments of fair rent in their reasons.
-It is good practice, and in line with the VOA policy of openness, transparency and accountability, for Rent Officers to record the processes by which they reached their decisions.
-A worksheet is produced by the VICTER system to record the Rent Officer’s decision and thought process.
+The courts have stressed the need for rent First-tier Tribunals to explain their assessments of fair rent in their reasons.
+It is good practice, and in line with the VOA policy of openness, transparency and accountability, for rent officers to record the processes by which they reached their decisions.
+A worksheet is produced by the VICTER system to record the rent officer’s decision and thought process.

 It is important to remember that rent assessment is primarily an exercise of the valuer’s professional skill.
 It is not purely an arithmetical exercise.
 The worksheet is designed to show how the decision was made.
 It is not a tool to make the assessment, even less a route to follow by way of specific deductions and additions.

-Some landlords inflate their asking rent to help cover these “Void” periods.
+Some landlords inflate their asking rent to help cover loss of rental income during these Void periods.

 In a fair rent determination, the courts (Bigio case) have held that deductions for voids are not necessarily appropriate.
-However, if Rent Officers do make deductions/adjustments to take account of voids from assured shorthold rent levels they must have evidence to demonstrate that there is a similar difference in local market rent level between assured and assured shorthold tenancies.
+However, if rent officers do make adjustments to take account of voids from assured shorthold rent levels they must have evidence to demonstrate that there is a similar difference in local market rent level between assured and assured shorthold tenancies.
 If there is such evidence, making an adjustment is quite permissible.
-If there isn’t, it is not appropriate to use a figure of “say 8%” in the calculation in order to reduce the assured shorthold figure to something lower.
-The principle that runs through all valuations, and through every facet of each valuation, is that solid evidence is necessary to support the valuation.
+The evidence would come from market discussions with landlords and agents when compiling scarcity reports.
+If there is no evidence, then a deduction is not appropriate for Voids.
+The principle that runs through all valuations, is that an evidence based approach is necessary to support the valuation.

-Section 71 (1) of the Rent Act lays down what must be included in a registered rent.
+Section 71 (1) of the Rent Act states what must be included in a registered rent.
 It establishes that anything payable by the tenant to the landlord must be included in the registered rent even if it is under a separate agreement from the main tenancy agreement.

 This means that the rent is calculated exclusive of rates but the register must state that the landlord actually pays the rates.

-Section 71 (3) then allows the landlord to add the cost of the rates to the registered rent.
+Section 71 (3) then allows the landlord to collect the cost of the rates from the tenant in addition to the registered rent.

 In summary, if the landlord pays the rates, he can add the cost to the registered rent.
 If the tenant pays the rates then they do so to the billing authority directly.

-Where the dwelling is not individually rated, it is more likely that the amount payable for water is by means of a water “charge” which is usually a charge from a metered water supply, but some rated dwellings may also be subject to water charges.
+Where the dwelling is not individually rated, the amount payable for water is a water charge which is similar to where the water supply is metered.
+However some rated dwellings may also be subject to water charges.

-For example: If a landlord has rooms or flats within an HMO it is quite likely that he will be paying the water rates for the whole building and will want to recover this within the rent for each of the lettings.
+For example: If a landlord has rooms or flats within an HMO he may be paying the water rates for the whole building and will want to recover this within the rent for each of the lettings.
 This situation may even apply to some larger schemes owned by housing associations.

 Strictly speaking what is being recovered here isn’t the water rates, it is a service charge to cover the proportion of the water rates which is applicable to each dwelling.

-Service charges can be included within the registered rent so in these circumstances Rent Officers should include an amount within the registered rent for this.
+Service charges can be included within the registered rent so in these circumstances rent officers should include an amount within the registered rent for the water charge.

 Private water supplies

-There is a separate handbook page “private water and drainage” which deals with this issue, but the same principles apply as regards “rates” and “charges” as above.
+There is a separate handbook page (Tenancy Information, Services - private water and drainage) which deals with this issue, but the same principles apply as regards “rates” and “charges” as above.

 Summary